**Please note that we are no longer taking FLQ cases**

 Current FLQs available in the United States include Cipro (ciprofloxacin); Factive (gemifloxacin); Levaquin, Quixin, Iquix (levofloxacin); Vigamox, Avelox, Moxeza (moxifloxican); Noroxin (norfloxican); and Floxin, Ocuflox (ofloxican).

 As a result of a FDA investigation in 2003, the manufacturers were required to update their warning labels to properly inform consumers of the potential risk to develop peripheral neuropathy.
 The ensuing warning label warned of a “rare” correlation between the FLQs drug and the development of peripheral neuropathy.

-In 2015, a FDA advisory panel discussed the risks and benefits of FLQs continued and systematic use to treat bacterial infections.
+In 2015, an FDA advisory panel discussed the risks and benefits of FLQs continued and systematic used to treat bacterial infections.
 The result was again to issue stronger labels warning consumers of the risk of side effects, most notably permanent peripheral neuropathy.

 During the FDA advisory panel, an executive from Johnson & Johnson, manufacturer of the FLQ Levaquin, testified that FLQs can indeed cause peripheral neuropathy.